BenBean18/TeXnique/design.md

 - [x] Only allow person who created game to delete it
 - [x] View others' current problem and time spent so far
 - [x] Allow viewing who is currently in a game
+- [x] Don't allow users to join multiple games
+- [x] Timed mode, ends simultaneously for everyone
+- [x] Show leaderboard at end

 TODO:
 - [ ] Make multiplayer its own button
 - [ ] Make it look nicer
-- [ ] Don't allow users to join multiple games
-- [ ] Timed mode / a way to end the game for everyone
 - [ ] At end of game, show time it took everyone for each individual problem
 - [ ] Add more problems
 - [ ] Make deleting a game actually end it for everyone